Más allá de la muerte

 Más allá de la muerte, is a Mexican telenovela produced by Ernesto Alonso in 1969, this production is known as the first color telenovela produced in Mexico.
 His chain was Televicentro (now Televisa) and was led by Julissa and Carlos Bracho.

 Plot

-In Puebla in mid-nineteenth century, a pretty girl ahead of her time living Estela Ballesteros.
-Because she suffers from a heart injury, Estela Family allows you certain freedoms, such as studying art with painter Octavio Duran and sustain a romance with reprehensible Angel Montalvan.
+In Puebla in the mid-19th century, pretty girl Estela Ballesteros lives ahead of her time.
+Because she suffers from a heart injury, the Estela Family allows her certain freedoms, such as studying art with painter Octavio Duran and sustain a romance with the reprehensible Angel Montalvan.